-A phased approach will facilitate an existing networks’ evolution to start tactically rolling out digital coherent optics that can directly plug into routers to save on transponders.
-Later on, operators can migrate legacy TDM and wavelength services to a full-IP infrastructure with Private Line Emulation (PLE) solutions resulting in less of a need for OTN switches.
-Finally, operators can fully collapse IP and optical networks by entirely removing ROADMs and have routers connected hop by hop over point-to-point simplified WDM links.
+Implementing a routed optical network requires a phased approach to facilitate an existing networks’ evolution to start tactically rolling out digital coherent optics that can directly plug into routers to save on transponders.
+Later, operators can migrate legacy TDM and wavelength services to a full-IP infrastructure with Private Line Emulation (PLE) solutions, resulting in less of a need for OTN layer.
+Finally, operators can fully collapse IP and optical networks by entirely removing ROADMs and have routers connected router by router over point-to-point simplified WDM links.
 This overall simplification reduces the number of moving parts, removes management complexity, and serves to drive costs out of the network.

 Maintain control and improve response times with automation

 Migrating to a simplified, converged framework enables CSPs to improve operations by integrating automation tools into their network that can support scaling for traffic growth.
 With an end-to-end IP network, telemetry data can be consumed from anywhere, allowing the automation to detect and respond to congestion or other network events before they become a major issue.
-The network can be designed to automatically alter the traffic flow around events based on SLA parameters and alert engineers for faster remediation while ensuring that client expectations are satisfied.
+Automation must go beyond network element and service provisioning to address service assurance.
+This has become a top priority for CSPs, and Cisco has made significant strides in delivering the key capabilities to align with the changes occurring at the network infrastructure level.
+With the Crosswork suite of automation solutions, operators get dynamic network visibility and control of events and triggers to proactively mitigate issues that can impact critical services and ensure that client expectations are satisfied.

 Using automation to help manage your network architecture has inherent operational cost benefits: